Waikato teen violently beaten in horrific school bullying video

 She is then kicked in the face with a jarring blow that jolts her head back.

-A teenager who sent the video, which has since been removed from online, to the Herald says she wants to highlight the violent bullying happening at schools, which parents may not be aware of.
+A teenager who sent the video to the Herald says she wants to highlight the violent bullying happening at schools, which parents may not be aware of.

 As the victim lies clutching her face, a second kick is fired in.
 Hunched and still cradling her face, her hair streaming down, she desperately declares: "I didn't do anything."